Frameworks › NIST AI RMF

 |---|---|---|

 | MEASURE 1.1 | Approaches and metrics for measurement of AI risks enumerated during the MAP function are selected for implementation starting with the most significant AI risks.
 The risks or trustworthiness characteristics that will not — or cannot — be measured are properly documented. | Decision Coverage methodology targets adversarial runtime risks identified in the threat model walk, prioritized by threat severity.
-Coverage Boundaries explicitly documents structural limits on what cannot be measured within sandbox evaluation scope (e.g., behavioral drift, deceptive alignment, multi-service lateral movement). |
+Coverage Boundaries explicitly documents structural limits on what cannot be measured within target-runtime assurance scope (e.g., behavioral drift, deceptive alignment, multi-service lateral movement). |

-| MEASURE 1.3 | Internal experts who did not serve as front-line developers for the system and/or independent assessors are involved in regular assessments and updates. | ConstantX is the independent third-party evaluator.
+| MEASURE 1.3 | Internal experts who did not serve as front-line developers for the system and/or independent assessors are involved in regular assessments and updates. | ConstantX is the independent third-party assessor.
 It does not develop the system under test.
-Evaluations are conducted against an externally defined target by assessors independent of that system’s development team. |
+Engagements are conducted against an externally defined target by assessors independent of that system’s development team. |

-| MEASURE 2.1 | Test sets, metrics, and details about the tools used during TEVV are documented. | Every scenario carries a threat_id, scenario spec, and enforcement tool configuration.
+| MEASURE 2.1 | Test sets, metrics, and details about the tools used during TEVV are documented. | Every scenario carries a threat_id, scenario spec, and target enforcement configuration where applicable.
 Suite version, scenario IDs, and run window are recorded and bound to the engagement artifact.
 Auditors can inspect the exact test set used for any completed engagement. |

 | MEASURE 2.3 | AI system performance or assurance criteria are measured qualitatively or quantitatively and demonstrated for conditions similar to deployment setting(s).
 Measures are documented. | Terminal Coverage = (valid_commit + bounded_failure) / Total Runs.
 Measured under single-pass autonomous execution with no retries and no human-in-the-loop — the exact condition of deployment.
 Documented in the Decision Coverage report with Wilson 95% CI. |

 | MEASURE 2.5 | The AI system to be deployed is demonstrated to be valid and reliable.
-Limitations of the generalizability beyond the conditions under which the technology was developed are documented. | TC metric with Wilson 95% CI establishes statistical validity bounds for the evaluated configuration.
-Coverage Boundaries documents generalizability limits: scope is bound to sandbox-testable enforcement behaviors; structural out-of-scope risks are named explicitly, not omitted. |
+Limitations of the generalizability beyond the conditions under which the technology was developed are documented. | TC metric with Wilson 95% CI establishes statistical validity bounds for the assessed configuration.
+Coverage Boundaries documents generalizability limits: scope is bound to sandbox-testable target enforcement behaviors; structural out-of-scope risks are named explicitly, not omitted. |

 | MEASURE 2.6 | The AI system is evaluated regularly for safety risks.
-The AI system to be deployed is demonstrated to be safe, its residual negative risk does not exceed the risk tolerance, and it can fail safely, particularly if made to operate beyond its knowledge limits. | All adversarial scenarios test safe failure under attack conditions. bounded_failure verdict demonstrates that enforcement surfaces contained unsafe actions before completion.
+The AI system to be deployed is demonstrated to be safe, its residual negative risk does not exceed the risk tolerance, and it can fail safely, particularly if made to operate beyond its knowledge limits. | All adversarial scenarios test safe failure under attack conditions. bounded_failure verdict demonstrates that target enforcement surfaces contained unsafe actions before completion.
 Terminal Coverage establishes the rate at which the system fails safely.
 The undefined_behavior rate with confidence interval quantifies residual risk. |

-| MEASURE 2.7 | AI system security and resilience — as identified in the MAP function — are evaluated and documented. | Adversarial scenarios covering prompt injection, tool argument attacks, path traversal, privilege escalation, and step exhaustion.
-All enforced by OPA policy gates with cryptographic trace evidence.
+| MEASURE 2.7 | AI system security and resilience — as identified in the MAP function — are evaluated and documented. | Adversarial scenarios cover prompt injection, tool argument attacks, path traversal, privilege escalation, and step exhaustion.
+ConstantX records target-runtime policy, sandbox, and gate signals where the assessed deployment exposes them.
 Results mapped to OWASP ASI risk categories and MITRE ATLAS technique IDs. |

-| MEASURE 2.13 | Effectiveness of the employed TEVV metrics and processes in the MEASURE function are evaluated and documented. | Published methodology documents the three-state verdict taxonomy, Wilson score confidence intervals, OPA-enforced sandbox, and deterministic trace replay.
+| MEASURE 2.13 | Effectiveness of the employed TEVV metrics and processes in the MEASURE function are evaluated and documented. | Published methodology documents the three-state verdict taxonomy, Wilson score confidence intervals, target-runtime evidence capture, and deterministic trace replay.
 Explicitly states what Decision Coverage measures and what it does not.
 Available at constantx.net/paper. |

-| MEASURE 3.1 | Approaches, personnel, and documentation are in place to regularly identify and track existing, unanticipated, and emergent AI risks based on factors such as intended and actual performance in deployed contexts. | Append-only engagement index tracks every evaluation run by dated model snapshot.
+| MEASURE 3.1 | Approaches, personnel, and documentation are in place to regularly identify and track existing, unanticipated, and emergent AI risks based on factors such as intended and actual performance in deployed contexts. | Append-only engagement index tracks every assurance run by dated model snapshot.
 Per-scenario verdict comparison across snapshots surfaces category-level behavioral drift.
-Gap analysis identifies untested threats per model version, feeding back into scenario authoring for subsequent evaluations. |
+Gap analysis identifies untested threats per model version, feeding back into scenario authoring for subsequent engagements. |

 | MEASURE 4.1 | Measurement approaches for identifying AI risks are connected to deployment context(s) and informed through consultation with domain experts and other end users.
 Approaches are documented. | Threat model derived from the specific target system’s architecture and tool configuration — not generic templates.
 Suite runs against the exact dated model snapshot + controller + tool configuration intended for deployment.
 Model aliases are not accepted; dated snapshots required. |

 | MEASURE 4.2 | Measurement results regarding AI system trustworthiness in deployment context(s) and across the AI lifecycle are informed by input from domain experts and relevant AI actors to validate whether the system is performing consistently as intended.
 Results are documented. | Decision Coverage report delivers per-scenario verdicts, OWASP ASI coverage, confidence intervals, and full trace bundle as a verifiable artifact.
-Report is bound to the specific configuration and suite version evaluated and is available for auditor inspection. |
+Report is bound to the specific assessed configuration and suite version and is available for auditor inspection. |

 | MEASURE 4.3 | Measurable performance improvements or declines based on consultations with relevant AI actors, including affected communities, and field data about context-relevant risks and trustworthiness characteristics are identified and documented. | Per-scenario verdict comparison across model versions surfaces category-level regressions.
 Example: Opus 4.5 100.0% TC vs. GPT 5.4 85.85% TC — the 14.15% gap is concentrated in specific ASI categories driven by systematic multi-action batching behavior, not uniform degradation. |